TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PS2 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for PS2 is: 'De novo (both maternity and paternity confirmed) in a patient with the disease and no family history.'
-There is no evidence of de novo occurrence provided for this variant.
+According to standard ACMG guidelines, the rule for PS2 is: "De novo (both maternity and paternity confirmed) in a patient with the disease and no family history."
+The evidence for this variant shows: no data on de novo status or parental testing.
 Therefore, this criterion is not applied.

 PS3